Nexxon1/ocp-prep/README.md

 **TreeSet**
 - Stores elements in a sorted tree structure
 - Elements are always in a sorted order
+    - Elements in a TreeSet need to implement the Comparable interface, otherwise an Exception is thrown
+    - The reason is that TreeSet tries to sort the elements when added to the set.
+That doesn't work if the element added does'nt implement the compareTo method of the Comparable interface
 - Tradeoff: Adding and checking if an element is present need logarithmic time: O(log n)
 - TreeSet implements the Interface `NavigableSet` that lets you slice up the collection